Canberra railway station: History

+The Minister for Shipping and Transport, Sir Gordon Freeth, announced in August 1965 that a new terminal building would be built in Canberra.
+At that time the location of the new terminal was unclear and a new site on Majura Road adjacent to Woolshed Creek near the airport was reserved for a new station.

+In January 1966, the construction contract for a new railway terminal at the existing site in Kingston was awarded to T.H.
+O'Connor of Fyshwick.
+The new building was built alongside the existing structure on the same platform, which would later be demolished.
+The new building would be a combined passenger, parcels and administrative centre.

-The present passenger terminal building was opened by the Minister for Transport & Shipping, Gordon Freeth on 26 October 1966.
+The terminal building was opened by the Minister for Transport & Shipping, Gordon Freeth on 26 October 1966.
 Built at a cost of $160,000, it was intended to be another temporary solution until a new, permanent home for railway opened closer to the airport "somewhere in the Pialligo area".Canberra station, along with the line to Queanbeyan, was owned and staffed by the Commonwealth Railways and later Australian National although services were always operated by the New South Wales Government Railways and its successors.
 Despite numerous attempts to transfer the loss making line to the Government of New South Wales, it remained in Federal Government hands until May 1985 when it was transferred to the State Rail Authority.

 Steam locomotive 1210 that had hauled the first train into Canberra in May 1914, was displayed on a plinth outside the station from January 1962 until September 1984, when it was moved to the Canberra Railway Museum and returned to service in 1988.

-From 23 April 1995 the X 2000 tilt train ran between Canberra and Sydney for a seven-week trial.
-Two daily services ran in addition to the three daily Xplorer services, with a journey time 45 minute shorter.
-The service departed at 10.45am and 6.30pm, arriving Sydney at 2.10pm and 9.58pm respectively.
+The ACT Government announced plans in March 2023 to build a new multi-modal station next to the current terminal building as part of the Eastlake urban redevelopment.
+The plans include co-location of the Canberra Railway Museum and integration of a future light rail line.

+Transport for NSW announced in 2024 that Canberra station would receive an accessibility upgrade, as part of the NSW Government's $800.7 million Safe Accessible Transport program.

 Services

-Canberra is the terminus for the New South Wales Xplorer service by NSW TrainLink from the Central railway station, Sydney.
+Canberra is the terminus for the New South Wales Xplorer service by NSW TrainLink from Sydney.
 It is also served by NSW TrainLink road coach services to Cootamundra, Bombala and Eden.
 V/Line coach service to Bairnsdale also operates via the station.

-The Xplorer Service to Central Station stops at the following stations: